kryptine/iTasks-SDK/README.txt

 - Please note that it works only with the Clean 2.4 32-bit distribution
 - You need to use the "iTasks-SDK/Compiler/CleanIDE.exe", which must be in the same folder as the regular CleanIDE.exe.
   If you want to use both, rename "iTasks-SDK/Compiler/CleanIDE.exe" and move it in the same folder as CleanIDE.exe.
+  As said above, you also need this CleanIDE for searching definitions in combination with hierarchical imports.
 - Import the "iTasks + SAPL" environment by choosing "Environment" -> "Import..." from the menu and selecting the "iTasks-SDK/Server/iTasks + Sapl.env" file.
 - Unpack "iTasks-SDK/Compiler/StdEnv-Sapl.zip" into "Libraries/StdEnv/".
 This should add the folder "Sapl" in "Libraries/StdEnv".